 This disease is somewhat similar to malaria, and occurs when an infected tick bites a dog and injects a parasite called Babesia.
-The parasite infects the red blood cells, destroying the cells and resulting in anaemia, pale gums, tiredness, panting and very dark urine.
-There is no vaccine for tick fever, but using Advantix drops on the back of the neck and possibly using a tick collar in high risk areas will greatly reduce the chances of infection.
+The parasite infects a dog's red blood cells, destroying the cells and resulting in anaemia (low blood levels), pale gums, tiredness, panting and very dark urine.
+There is no vaccine for tick fever, but using Bravecto, Seresto or Nexgard are excellent tick prevention strategies.
 Frontline is becoming less effective for tick fever, but is a good second choice.
 Tick fever is very treatable, but can be life threatening if left unattended.
 Tick fever only affects dogs and is not a risk to cats or people.
-There is more information about Tick Fever on Vetopia.com.hk here.

 Leptospirosis a rare but dangerous infection, and occurs when a dog drinks stagnant water, usually on the street or from a still pond or stream.
 It is a form of bacterial infection that causes severe kidney damage, and although treatable is very serious.
-Fortunately it is unusual, and most cases are seen around the Peak and upper Mid-Levels.
+Unfortunately Leptospirosis can be unpredicatble, not being seen for some time then springing up with many cases all at once.
 There is a vaccine for Leptospirosis which greatly helps reduce the risk of disease, but is not a complete guarantee of immunity.
-There is more information about Leptospirosis on Vetopia.com.hk here.
+T

 Dogs in Hong Kong are usually vaccinated yearly with a combination (Distemper, Hepatitis, Parvovirus), Leptospirosis and Heartworm injections, and every three years for Rabies and dog licensing.